-P. B. Dahiyade, S. N. Pawar and B. J. Lukhande
+P. B. Duhivade, S. N. Pawar and B. J. Lokhande

-The present work depicts the preparation and electrochemical study of hematite (Fe3O3) electrodes by cathodic electrodeposition.
+The present work depicts the preparation and electrochemical study of hematite (Fe2O3) electrodes by cathodic electrodeposition.
 The synthesis has been carried out at deposition potential 2.3 V using the potentiodynamic cathodic electrodeposition for 30 min on stainless-steel (SS) strips.
-20 ml of 0.1 M aqueous solution of FeSO4 has been taken as source material.
+20 mi of 0.1 M aqueous solution of FeSO4 has been taken as source material.
 XRD patterns of the prepared flexible electrodes (FE) approve the formation of hematite.
 Further, the value of contact angle 10.5° indicates the greater hydrophilic nature of the material, which is appropriate to the aqueous electrolyte.
 The interconnected nanoflakes provide a high surface area which is essential for high-charge storage.
 The cyclic voltammetric (CV) analysis shows a quasi-irreversible performance of the electrodes.
 Galvanostatic charge-discharge (GCD) analysis was carried out using chronopotentiometry (CP).
 The detected supreme specific capacitance (SC) was 2085.20 Fg-1.

-Keywords: Hematite, Pseudo capacitors, Contact angle, Cyclic Voltammetry, Supercapacitor,

-Received: 01 June 2023; Revised: 07 June 2023; Accepted: 16 June 2023.
-Article type: Research article
+Keywardz: Hematite, Pseudo capacitors, Contact angle, Cyclic Voltammetry, Supercapacitor Received: 01 June 2023; Revised: 07 June 2023; Accepted: 16 June 2023.
+Article type: Research article.

-Energy-storing gadgets are undertaking a strong systematic V2O3/2 MnO2/2 Co2O4/2 CuO2/2 RuCo2O4, oxyhydroxides rates and little power for batteries, and comparatively small electrodes.
-Further to add the advantages of the double layer energy density in the satuation of supercapacitors.
-But in the carbon allotropes viz. activated carbon, graphene, carbon totaling to progress the inherent performance of electrode nanotubes, etc are being studied. resources there is a need to explore and exploit another design for the fabrication of low-cost and innovative additional value prefemble as they have multiple valences beneficial for charge supercapacitors are wanted for power applications and are also see.
-Iron oxide has distinctive features viz. case of production, largely used for the energy conservation and storage system in surface modification via growth control, high specific stastainable nanotechnology.
-They get bifurcated on the basis capacitance, and most of all cost-effective production. of charge depot tools in two categories, pseudo, and dooble.
-Literature shows that iron oxide/oxyhydroxide/hydroxide layer.
-Interest in supercapacitors because of their high energy electrodes for supercapacitor applications have been prepared capacity, storing for a quicker period and longer lifetime.
-The by various methods viz.
-SiLAR chemical vapor (ability of charge storage in a supercapacitor depends on the deposition.
-(4) sol-gel.
-(1929) pulsed laser deposition.
-(4)

-and scientific evolution in instruction to familiarize with a such as FeOOH, and CoOOH which are useful in pure or novel maintainable energy model that will essential to promote composite forms for the preparation of pseudocapacitive renewable power and self-directed electric automobiles, electrodes, Electrically conducting polymers (ECPs) are also Mutually batteries and supercapacitors are helping from strong being studied for their use as electrode material in pure as well efforts to overcome their main disadvantages, that is sluggish as composite forms for the preparation of supercapacitive
+Energy-storing gadgets are undertaking a strong systematic V(O2)21 MnO2,22 Co2O4,24 CuO5,24 RuCo2O4, oxyhydroxides and scientific evolution in instruction to familiarize with a such as FeOOH, and CoOOHist which are useful in pure or rates and little power for batteries, and comparatively small electrodes.15 Further to add the advantages of the double layer energy density in the saturation of supercapacitors.(1) But in the carbon allotropes viz, activated carbon, graphene, carbon totaling to progress the inherent performance of electrode nanotubes, etc are being studied.(10) resources there is a need to explore and exploit another design for the fabrication of low-cost and innovative additional value preferable as they have multiple valences beneficial for charge devices.(3) Daily life Appliances/equipment requires energy accumulation via faradic redox transitions, produce high largely used for the energy conservation and storage system in surface modification via growth control, high specific stastainable nanotechnology.
+They get bifurcated on the basis capacitance, and most of all cost-effective production of charge depot tools in two categories, pseudo, and double.
+Literature shows that iron oxide/oxyhydroxide/hydroxide/ layer.
+Interest in supercapacitors because of their high energy electrodes for supercapacitor applications have been prepared ability of charge storage in a supercapacitor depends on the deposition.111 sol-gel^[11,16,20] pulsed laser deposition,101 a novel maintainable energy model that will essential to promote composite forms for the preparation of pseudocapacitive renewable power and self-directed electric automobiles, electrodes.
+Electrically conducting polymers (ECPs) are also Mutually hatteries and supercapacitors are helping from strong being studied for their use as electrode material in pure as well efforts to overcome their main disadvantages, that is sluggish as composite forms for the preparation of supercapacitive